uswds/uswds-site/pages/patterns/create-a-profile/gender-or-sex.md

         <div class="do-dont__content">
           <ul>
             <li>Do support long text fields for gender.
 The language behind gender identity is constantly evolving.</li>
             <li>Do consider safety implications of the information provided.
-(Regional and state laws are not created equal.)</li>
+(Regional and state laws are highly variable and may not adequately protect individuals from disclosure.)</li>
             <li>Do be transparent about what you are asking for (e.g., sex or gender identity).</li>
             <li>Do use inclusive language.
 Consider using “they” or “you” instead of “he” or “she.”</li>
-            <li>Do think about the end result and how the information users enter may be aggregated in data outputs.</li>
+            <li>Do think about the end result and how information may be aggregated as raw data outputs.</li>
           </ul>
         </div>
       </div>